A virtual festival of environmental events from 1 November to 12 November.

 - You’re currently receiving, or are the partner of someone in the same household who is receiving, at least one of the following:

 - Universal Credit

 - Income-based Jobseeker's Allowance,

 - Income Support

 - Pension Credit.

-If you satisfy the first three requirements but not the fourth you may be eligible for a Discretionary Payment of £500.
+If you satisfy the first four requirements but not the fifth you may be eligible for a Discretionary Payment of £500.

 Please apply using our online form below.

 View the discretionary payment policy for further details.